Fred Sablan: Recording and touring (2014–present)

 Sablan has recorded with a few projects, including hip hop artist Cage and the band Marriages (featuring Emma Ruth Rundle).
 He has also performed live with 8mm, Spirit in the Room, Kidneythieves, Peter Hook and the Light, Wes Borland and Chelsea Wolfe.

 Heavens Blade (2018–present)

 In October of 2018, it was announced that Sablan had formed a hardcore punk band called Heavens Blade with Sara Taylor of Youth Code, Alex Lopez of Suicide Silence, and Piggy D of Rob Zombie, and released a single on Bandcamp.
 They released a five-song EP in the fall of 2019.

 Deftones (2022–present)

 In April 2022, it was announced that Sablan would be the touring bassist for Deftones following the departure of Sergio Vega.
-Sablan plays bass on the band’s album Private Music, which was released on August 22, 2025.
+Sablan co-wrote and played bass on the band’s album Private Music, which was released on August 22, 2025.